Ehanlion/mist_obsidian/3. The Potions Index/Potions Ingredients, Harvestable.md

 These are ingredients a player can harvest from a creature.
 The creature can be alive or dead to do this, but that is more dependent on what they are trying to harvest from the creature.

+In the original system, there were 5 categories of rarities and I reduced it to just 3.
+You would also get different experience for each different rarity which I reduced to just the same amount of experience.
 # Common Creature Products:
 These creatures are easy to find and east to harvest.
 DC 10 check.
 -  Ankheg Ichor